cgrantdaniel23-oss/gplc-german-phonetic-lexicon-code/README.md

-# gplc-german-phonetic-lexicon-code
-A multi-letter uppercase ASCII phonetic transcription standard for German.
-An alternative to SAMPA optimized for clean string parsing in modern TTS/ASR pipelines.

 # GPLC: German Phonetic Lexicon Code (v1.0.0)

 GPLC (German Phonetic Lexicon Code) is an open-source, machine-readable phonetic transcription standard for the German language.